jantman/aws-docs-history/docs.aws.amazon.com/general/aws_service_limits.html.md

 â€  The three capacity limits scale proportionally.
 For example, if you increase the throughput limit to 10MB/second, the other limits increase to 4,000 transactions/second and 10,000 records/second.

-[Amazon Kinesis Firehose Limits](http://docs.aws.amazon.com/firehose/latest/dev/limits.html) in the *Amazon Kinesis Firehose Developer Guide*.
+For more information about these limits, see [Amazon Kinesis Firehose Limits](http://docs.aws.amazon.com/firehose/latest/dev/limits.html) in the *Amazon Kinesis Firehose Developer Guide*.

 Amazon Kinesis Streams Limits {#limits-aks}
 -----------------------------